Published March 6, 2026 | Updated June 11, 2026

 The Pappio Bar appears to have been operating from 7002 Q Street as far back as 1949.
 The original bar was founded by South Omaha meatpacker Steve Kawecki and his wife Gladys.
 Sitting just outside the city limits, it became known for its dancing and barbecued ribs.

 The bar continued to operate as the Pappio under various owners until Roy Suiter Jr. bought it in 1959 and changed the name to the Royal Robin Tavern.
-By then, its menu expanded and featured chicken, spaghetti and steak, though dancing remained the primary draw.
+By then, its menu had expanded and featured chicken, spaghetti, and steak, though dancing remained the primary draw.

 The bar’s name and ownership continued to change through the 1960s, cycling through the Lucky Seven Bar and Grill and the D and D Bar and Grill among others.
 It continued operating in a largely vacant area east of 72nd Street until it was annexed by the City of Omaha in 1966.
 By that point, its liquor license was rejected due to a new ordinance requiring a population of 1,000 residents per new license issued.
 The license was finally approved in 1967, and the bar reopened as the Calico Cat Cocktail Lounge.

-The gamble paid off.
+It’s safe to say they got their bearings from that point forward, and Joe’s gamble paid off.
 Just three years later, Kart Ranch, now known as Fun-Plex, opened next door and provided a steady stream of business.
 Joe and his brother Tom managed the bar together for the next 41 years before retiring in 2017.
-The Mislivec family legacy lives on, as Winchester was sold to the same group that bought O’Leaver’s along Saddle Creek in midtown.
-Following a similar path as their O’Leaver’s, the new owners leaned into the outdoor spaces, emphasizing its volleyball courts, outdoor patio and a bar.
+The Mislivec family legacy lives on, as Winchester was sold to the same group that bought O’Leaver’s along Saddle Creek Road in midtown.
+Following a similar path as their other bar, the new owners leaned into the outdoor spaces, emphasizing the volleyball courts, outdoor patio, and bar.

-Special thanks to Christine Olson who provided much of the information for this article.
+Special thanks to Christine Olson who provided much of the information for this article and to Vickie Moser for sharing the St. Patrick’s Day anecdote.

 Read my content on Grow Omaha: Local History by Omaha Exploration | Grow Omaha